 Once the scan is done with running the relevant tests, we alert you of the scan’s completion via e-mail or integrations.
-Information on scan is also accessible in the activity log.
+Information on scan is also accessible in the Application Scanning page.

-You are able to stop (abort) the scan any time when it’s running both via the Detectify tool (via the dashboard, assets, or scan profile page) and the Detectify API.
-Please allow a few minutes for us to halt the scan completely.
+You are able to stop (abort) the scan instantly any time when it’s running both in the Application Scanning page and in the Detectify API.
 In case of stopped scans, the discovered vulnerabilities will still be available.